Questions and Answers for Community Partners

 How can a community partner participate?

-In order for a community partner to be considered for a student placement for the spring semester of 2018, the community partner will need to submit a project proposal.
-Information for the proposal will include: organization’s name, project supervisor, project overview, desired student skills, desired student availability per week, resources offered to the student, desired project results, and community impact.
+Prospective community partners need to submit a project proposal which includes: organization’s name, project supervisor, project overview, desired student skills, desired student availability per week, resources offered to the student, desired project results, and community impact.

-Please direct any inquiries as well as the proposal submission to Maureen Hogan at the Penn State Center Pittsburgh at email@example.com or call 412-263-1757.
+Please direct any inquiries as well as the proposal submission to Mary Ann Farrell at the Penn State Center Pittsburgh at email@example.com or call 412-263-1759.

 How many hours per week will the student be available for community placement work?
 How many students will be placed per community/project?
 Can the community placement be multi-semester in duration?